MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/clientcertificateinstall-ddf-file.md

                         <Description>
 Required if PFX is password protected.
 Password that protects the PFX blob.
 Format is  chr.
-Supported operations are Add, Get
+Supported operations are Add, Get.
 </Description>
                         <DFFormat>
                             <chr />